ksu-cis300-master/Homework-3-S24-Instructions-Mastermind/index.md

 ![The initial GUI.](initial-gui.png)

 At this point, the only enabled control is the "New Game" button.
 Clicking this button at any time should enable the other two buttons and all four **NumericUpDown**s and generate a code randomly, keeping this code hidden from the user.
+The allowable values within the **NumericUpDown**s should be integers from 0 to 5.

 The user may then repeatedly do one of the following actions:

 - Make a guess by entering the four colors into the **NumericUpDown**s and clicking the "Guess:" button.
 If the guess is not an optimal guess (see [Section 1.2.
 Optimal Guesses](#1.2.
 Optimal Guesses)), a **MessageBox** resembling the following should be displayed:
   ![A MessageBox indicating a guess is suboptimal.](suboptimal-message.png) If the user closes the **MessageBox** with the "No" button, nothing on the GUI should change.
 If the user closes it with the "Yes" button, or if this **MessageBox** wasn't shown because the guess was optimal, the following changes should be made to the GUI:
-  - A value 1 greater than the last value in the "Play" column (or 1 if the "Play" column is empty) should be added to that column.
+  - A value 1 greater than the last value in the "Play" column (or 1 if the "Play" column is empty) should be placed in the next available row of that column.
-  - The user's guess should be added to the "Guess" column.
+  - The user's guess should be placed in the "Guess" column of this row.
-  - The score of this guess should be added to the last two columns.
+  - The score of this guess should be placed in the last two columns of this row.
 If the number of black hits is 4, the "Make Optimal Guess" and "Guess:" buttons, as well as all four **NumericUpDown**s, should be disabled.
 - Click the "Make Optimal Guess" button.
 The program will then choose an optimal guess and update the GUI as above, using the chosen guess in place of a guess by the user.

 ## 4. Algorithms